curtissimo/stork/README.md

 stork [![Build Status](https://travis-ci.org/realistschuckle/stork.png)](https://travis-ci.org/realistschuckle/stork)
 =====

-__NOTE:__ _We will end up moving this repository to another account and renaming it.
-Fair warning provided._

 Stork provides a layer of document management over the CouchDB with multitenant support and the use of CouchDB view indexing to support parent/child relationships.